kreft/iDynoMiCS/README.md

 		- Figure 4: Damage segregation versus adaptive repair strategies in biofilms with and without ‘styrofoam’.
 		- Figure S5: Time courses of log biomass ratios for competitions between adaptive repair, fixed repair and damage segregation as well as control competitions carried out between two cells of the same strategy in biofilms with and without ’styrofoam’.
-		- Plots of all replicate biofilms at the end of the simulations are shown in the supplementary Figshare file (https://figshare.com/articles/
+		- Plots of all replicate biofilms at the end of the simulations are shown in the supplementary [Figshare file](https://figshare.com/articles/Damage_repair_versus_aging_in_biofilms-File_S1_pdf/11520534/1)
-		  Damage_repair_versus_aging_in_biofilms-File_S1_pdf/11520534/1)
 	- Example protocol file:
 		- styrofoam_competition.xml
 	- Analysis files (and files created):